FOCUS AND SCOPE

 PUBLISHING AND ETHICS GUIDELINES

 The publication of an article in a peer-reviewed journal reflects the quality of the work of the author with the institution concerned.
-Therefore, it is important for peer-reviewed journals to have ethical standards for all parties involved in publishing: authors, journal editors, peer reviewers, and publishers.
-WIGA is committed to ensuring that advertising, reprints and / or other commercial revenues do not affect or influence editorial decisions.
-In addition, WIGA will assist in communication with other journals and / or publishers if this is needed for editors.
+Therefore, peer-reviewed journals need to have ethical standards for all parties involved in publishing: authors, journal editors, peer reviewers, and publishers.
+WIGA is committed to ensuring that advertising, reprints and/or other commercial revenues do not affect or influence editorial decisions.
+Also, WIGA will assist in communication with other journals and/or publishers if this is needed for editors.

 Duties of the Authors

 All authors must disclose in their manuscripts any financial conflicts or other substantive interests.
-When a writer finds significant errors or inaccuracies in his self-published work, it is the duty of the author to immediately notify the chief editor of WIGA and work with the editor to retract or repair the paper.
+When a writer finds significant errors or inaccuracies in his self-published work, the author must immediately notify the chief editor of WIGA and work with the editor to retract or repair the paper.

 Writing must be limited to those who have contributed significantly to the conception, design, implementation, or interpretation of the research reported.
 All people who have made significant contributions must be registered as co-authors (so that means that the manuscript has at least author and co-author).
-Where there are other people who have participated in certain substantive aspects of the research project, they must be recognized or registered as contributors.
-The appropriate author must ensure that all suitable co-authors and no co-authors are improperly included on paper, and that all co-authors have seen and agreed to the final version of the paper and have agreed to submit it for publication.
+Where other people have participated in certain substantive aspects of the research project, they must be recognized or registered as contributors.
+The appropriate author must ensure that all suitable co-authors and no co-authors are improperly included in the paper and that all co-authors have seen and agreed to the final version of the paper and have agreed to submit it for publication.

-When a writer finds significant errors or inaccuracies in his self-published work, it is the duty of the author to immediately notify the journal editor or publisher and work with the editor to retract or repair the paper.
-If the editor or publisher knows from a third party that a published work contains significant errors, it is the duty of the author to immediately withdraw or correct the paper or provide evidence to the editor about the correctness of the original paper.
+When a writer finds significant errors or inaccuracies in his self-published work, the author must immediately notify the journal editor or publisher and work with the editor to retract or repair the paper.
+If the editor or publisher knows from a third party that a published work contains significant errors, the author must immediately withdraw or correct the paper or provide evidence to the editor about the correctness of the original paper.

 Duties of the Editors